xcrider/task/README.md

 3) If somehow we would try to access non existing endpoint that should be fetched with errorhandler 404.
 I guess this makes no use when using the Zowie interface as we'll be hardcoding the endpoint but it's there just in case that's not always true.

+1 Iteam I'm not proud of is the "api_key" as a global var that is in the code.
+In git repo this value is having a placeholder that requires replacing with the correct API key